 What side effects might panobinostat cause?

-In the CLEAR trial (NCT01680094) discussed under the previous question, all panobinostat-related side effects were considered mild in severity.
+One goal of HIV research is to identify new drugs that have fewer side effects.
+In the CLEAR study (NCT01680094) discussed under the previous question, all panobinostat-related side effects were mild in severity.
 The most common side effect related to panobinostat was fatigue.
-Some minor changes in white blood cell counts and platelet counts were seen, but the changes were temporary.12
+Some minor changes in counts and counts were seen, but these changes were temporary.10